Felt: Needle felting

-Needle felting can be used to create both 2 dimensional and 3 dimensional artwork, including soft sculpture, dolls, figurines, jewelry, and 2 dimensional wool paintings.
+Needle felting can be used to create both two and three dimensional artwork, including soft sculpture, dolls, figurines, jewellery, and two dimensional wool paintings.
 Needle felting is popular with artists and craftspeople worldwide.
-One example is Ikuyo Fujita(藤田育代 Fujita Ikuyo), a Japanese artist who works primarily in needle felt painting and mogol (pipe cleaner) art.
+One example is Ikuyo Fujita (藤田育代 Fujita Ikuyo), a Japanese artist who works primarily in needle felt painting and mogol (pipe cleaner) art.

 Recently, needle felting machines have become popular for art or craft felters.
 Similar to a sewing machine, these tools have several needles that punch fibers together.
 These machines can be used to create felted products more efficiently.
 The embellishment machine allows the user to create unique combinations of fibers and designs.

 Carroting

-Invented in the mid 17th century and used until the mid-20th centuries, a process called "carroting" was used in the manufacture of good quality felt for making men's hats.
+Invented in the mid-17th century and used until the mid-20th centuries, the "carroting" process was used in the manufacture of good quality felt for making men's hats.
 Beaver, rabbit or hare skins were treated with a dilute solution of the mercury compound mercuric nitrate.
 The skins were dried in an oven where the thin fur at the sides turned orange, the color of carrots.
 Pelts were stretched over a bar in a cutting machine, and the skin was sliced off in thin shreds, with the fleece coming away entirely.
 The fur was blown onto a cone-shaped colander and then treated with hot water to consolidate it.
-The cone of felt was then peeled off and passed through wet rollers to cause the fur to felt.
+This cone of felt was then peeled off and passed through wet rollers, causing the fur to felt.
 These 'hoods' were then dyed and blocked to make hats.
 The toxic solutions from the carrot and the vapours it produced resulted in widespread cases of mercury poisoning among hatters.
 This is the origin of the phrase "mad as a hatter", which was used to humorous effect by Lewis Carroll in the chapter "A Mad Tea Party" of the novel Alice in Wonderland.